GaloisInc/HARDENS/Assurance.md

 We generate both C and SystemVerilog implementations of key functions directly from the Cryptol model.
-For each such function, we use SAW to prove that the generated component (either at the Verilog level or the LLVM bitcode level) exactly matches its specification.
+For each such function, we use SAW to prove that the generated component exactly matches its specification.
 It is worth mentioning here that this is not limited to C functions or SystemVerilog modules.
 For example, the self-test functionality executes a series of testcases mechnically extracted directly from the Cryptol model.

+In particular, for C implementations, we use SAW to prove correctness between the Cryptol model and the LLVM bitcode.
+For SystemVerilog implementations, we use SAW to extract a Verilog module from the Cryptol specification, and then use yosys to prove equivalence between the extracted Verilog module and the generated or hand-written SystemVerilog module.

 Not only does this establish the functional correctness of the component in question, but writing such specification (that can be precisely checked) ensures